DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 If the user wishes to restart the training at a specific checkpoint they can specify the full path of the checkpoint to the variable ``init_weights`` in the **pose_cfg.yaml** file under the *train* subdirectory (see Box 2).

-**CRITICAL POINT:** It is recommended to train the ResNets or MobileNets for thousands of iterations until the loss plateaus (typically around **200,000**) if you use batch size 1.
-If you want to batch train, we recommend using Adam, see more here: https://github.com/AlexEMG/DeepLabCut/wiki/Data-Augmentation.
+**CRITICAL POINT:** It is recommended to train the networks for thousands of iterations until the loss plateaus (typically around **500,000**) if you use batch size 1, and **50-100K** if you use batchsize 8 (the default).

-If you use **maDeepLabCut** the recommended training iterations is **20K-50K** (it automatically stops at 200K!), as we use Adam and batchsize 8; if you have to reduce the batchsize for memory reasons then the number of iterations need to increase.
+If you use **maDeepLabCut** the recommended training iterations is **20K-100K** (it automatically stops at 200K!), as we use Adam and batchsize 8; if you have to reduce the batchsize for memory reasons then the number of iterations needs to be increased.

 The variables ``display_iters`` and ``save_iters`` in the **pose_cfg.yaml** file allows the user to alter how often the loss is displayed and how often the weights are stored.